msample/envoy-filter-example/inject.rst

   any present trigger headers.
 They provide information to the injection sevice in order to compute the injected header values.
   The follwoing HTTP2 pseudo-headers are available here: :path, :authority, :method.
-The :path includes query parameters.
+The :path pseudo-header includes query parameters.
+This does not support the named cookie style "cookie.foo"; instead just send the entire "cookie" header.

+include_all_headers
+   *(optional, boolean)* all request headers and available h2 pseudo headers will be sent to the injection service in the gRPC request payload if set true.
+Defaults to false if unspecified.
+If set true the *include_headers* configuration option is ignored.

 upstream_inject_headers
   *(required, array)* header name strings desired to be injected into